↑

 Potting soil for money tree plant

-As part of your regular money plant care routine, you can feed them using a half dose of liquid houseplant fertilizer every couple of weeks during the spring and summer.
+You can feed them using a half-dose of liquid houseplant fertilizer or compost tea every couple of weeks during the spring and summer.

 Braided money tree trunks tied at top